omnibor/bomsh/docs/Bomtrace2.md

 After the software build is done, the `bomsh_create_bom.py` script is used to read the raw logfile, generate the hash tree, and create the GitBOM docs.
 The hash tree database is saved in `/tmp/bomsh_createbom_jsonfile` by default.

+## Config

+The `-c config_file` argument is used to read configuration options from file.
+A sample config file with documentation on each option is provided in `bin/bomtrace.conf`.

 ## Watched Programs

-The `-w watched_programs_file` option is used to tell bomtrace2 to only record commands for a limited set of programs.
+The `-w watched_programs_file` argument is used to tell bomtrace2 to only record commands for a limited set of programs.
 The watched programs file is formatted like:

 - List of watched programs.
 - An exact line of "---"